Look Outside: Endings

 If Sam attacks Sybil, intent on learning her secret, she will defend herself as a powerful monster.
-Once defeated, Sam can learn the truth about the Visitor, which is that all matter on earth originates from it, viewing its form shatters the illusion of individuality and allows for rapid change and mutation.
+Once defeated, Sam can learn the dangerous truth about the Visitor, which is that all matter on earth originates from it, viewing its form shatters the illusion of individuality and allows for rapid change and mutation.
 Sam's realization of this information leads to everything on earth mutating and merging together, before being re-absorbed into the Visitor's mass.